CopernicaMarketingSoftware/Documentation/Mailerq/4.0/responsiveemail.md

 When responsive emails are being generated, MailerQ downloads resources from the internet to find out the dimensions of images, and to fetch attachments.
-To prevent that the same resources are downloaded over and over again, MailerQ uses a small in-memory cache of recently downloaded resources.
+To prevent that the same resources are downloaded over and over again, MailerQ uses a small in-memory cache.
 In the global configuration file you can limit the size of this cache.

 ````
 cache-size:         100MB
 cache-dimension:    100000
 ````

-The "cache-size" property holds the maximum size of the download cache, and the "cache-dimension" holds the max number of images for which the size (width x height) is kept in memory.
+The "cache-size" property holds the maximum size of the cache, and the "cache-dimension" holds the max number of images for which the dimensions (width and height) are kept in memory.